 Static rope does have a place in climbing.
 It works best for rescue work and to climb fixed lines with ascenders and in other situations when you don’t want the rope to stretch.

-Climbing ropes come in various diameters and lengths, so it is important to consider the different options and range available before buying.
+Climbing ropes come in various diameters and lengths, so it is important to consider the different options and ranges available before buying.

 Ropes that are less than 9.5mm in diameter are skinny and lightweight but are more challenging to handle and less durable.
 You will need to work with a very experienced belayer as the lines slip through climbing harnesses and protections easily.